 below: summer 2010 - residential building on the north-west corner of Zimmerman and Park St.: this building is directly across the street from the old Customs and Post office building seen previously.
 Zimmerman Ave. is seen running along the bottom.

-Thirty years before this photo was taken, back in 1945, this same building was a gasoline service station run by A.D.
-Franks.
-Note at the far-upper-left distance the top of another building is seen; it faced onto the south-side of Park St., and in the 1970's was part of St.Jude's men's shelter; it was torn down in May 1976 - see more here.
+Note, at the far-upper-left distance, the top of another building is seen; this building faced onto the south-side of Park St., and in the 1970's was part of St.Jude's men's shelter; it was torn down in May 1976 - see more here.

 *